woct0rdho/triton-windows/README.md

 * To implement `dlopen`, [dlfcn-win32](https://github.com/dlfcn-win32/dlfcn-win32) is added to `thirdparty/` and linked in CMake for building the package, and in `third_party/nvidia/backend/driver.c` and `driver.py` it's rewritten with `LoadLibrary` for jitting
 * In `lib/Analysis/Utility.cpp` and `lib/Dialect/TritonGPU/Transforms/Utility.cpp`, explicit namespaces are added to support the resolution behaviors of MSVC
 * In `python/src/interpreter.cc` the GCC built-in `__ATOMIC` memory orders are replaced with `std::memory_order`
-* On Windows, the C long has only 4 bytes, so some tests failed because of overflow, and I marked them xfail
+* On Windows the C long has only 4 bytes, so some tests failed because of overflow, and I marked them xfail